rookiepeng/sensorview/README.md

 | **Analysis dock** | Two slots, each showing any one of the six statistical views |

 The rail, inspector, and dock each have a splitter on their inner edge; whatever they give up, the canvas takes.
-All of it — collapse, drag, theme — runs clientside (`assets/workbench.js`), because none of it is anything the server knows about.
+Collapse, drag, and theme all run clientside (`assets/workbench.js`) — none of it is anything the server knows about.

 ### 3D Canvas

 Interactive 3D scatter with color mapping, a decay slider that fades previous frames in behind the current one, and an overlay mode that draws every frame at once.
-View settings float over the plot rather than docking above it: they are touched a handful of times a session and would otherwise cost their height on every frame.
+View settings float over the plot instead of docking above it, since they're touched only a few times a session.
 Axis and reference-column mapping live behind the sliders button.

 ### Filter Rail

 Filters are generated per column from the manifest — a range slider for each numerical key, a multi-select for each categorical one.
 Every view reads the same filtered table, so a filter change moves all of them together.
-Points can be relabelled *hidden* by clicking them on the plot or lassoing them in a 2D view, then filtered on that label.
+Points can be relabelled *hidden* by clicking or lassoing them, then filtered on that label.

 ### Inspector

-The camera stream and the curve plot for the current frame, docked on the right rather than floating over the canvas they accompany.
+The camera stream and curve plot for the current frame, docked on the right.
 Each section has its own minimize toggle and restores from a chip in the panel bar; the curve section grows into whatever height the image gives up.
-The inspector hides itself entirely when a log has neither sidecar, and each section hides independently, so the canvas reclaims the full width.
+Sections hide independently, and the whole inspector hides when a log has neither sidecar, so the canvas reclaims the width.

 ### Analysis Dock